USS Ronald Reagan: 2021

 On 26 June 2021, Ronald Reagan was deployed to the Middle East to help with the withdrawal of US troops from Afghanistan.

 2022

 In late May 2022, Ronald Reagan was relieved by USS Abraham Lincoln at Sasebo, Japan.
 Ronald Reagan led Carrier Strike Group 5 into the Philippine Sea.

+Ronald Reagan departed Singapore's Changi Naval Base on 23 July to transit the South China Sea.
+President Joe Biden exchanged words with Chinese Communist Party leader Xi Jinping over Nancy Pelosi's visit to Taiwan, which was only a possibility at that point.
+Chinese Foreign Ministry spokesman Zhao Lijian that his bosses were getting "seriously prepared".

 On 4 August 2022, United States National Security Council spokesman John Kirby announced that Ronald Reagan had been ordered to remain in the vicinity of Taiwan in response to missile launches conducted by China, which in turn were a response to Speaker of the United States House of Representatives Nancy Pelosi's visit to Taiwan.
 On 19 August 2022, Ronald Reagan returned to her home port of Yokosuka, Japan.

 On 12 September 2022, Ronald Reagan departed Yokosuka for the second leg of her regional patrol.
 Ronald Reagan arrived at Busan, South Korea for a scheduled port visit on 23 September 2022.
 This was the first time in four years that a US Navy aircraft carrier had visited South Korea.

+2023

+In April 2023 the Commander, Naval Air Forces announced that USS George Washington would again be homeported at Fleet Activities Yokosuka in Japan and would relieve Ronald Reagan beginning in 2024.
+Ronald Reagan will depart Yokosuka and relocate to Bremerton, Washington, to conduct a scheduled Drydocking at Puget Sound Naval Shipyard.
+On 25 June 2023, Ronald Reagan and two escort cruisers, Antietam and Robert Smalls, made a port call in Tien Sa port in Da Nang, Vietnam and remained until 30 June.
+This is the third visit a US carrier has made to Vietnam since 2018, with another visit occurring in 2020.

+2024

+In May 2024, the ship left Yokosuka for her final patrol as the US Navy's only forward deployed carrier in advance of her homeport change to Naval Base Kitsap.
+This is concurrent with USS George Washington's homeport shift to Yokosuka.